aluchs/DATA146/Project_1.md

 ##### Using the data frame you created by importing the gapminder.tsv data set, multiply the variable pop by the variable gdpPercap and assign the results to a newly created variable.
 Then subset and order from highest to lowest the results for Germany, France, Italy and Spain in 2007.
 Create a table that illustrates your results (you are welcome to either create a table in markdown or plot/save in PyCharm and upload the image).
 Stretch goal: which of the four European countries exhibited the most significant increase in total gross domestic product during the previous 5-year period (to 2007)?

+## Question 6
+##### You have been introduced to four logical operators thus far: &, ==, | and ^.
+Describe each one including its purpose and function.
+Provide an example of how each might be used in the context of programming.

+In python, &, ==, | and ^ are called bitwise operators.
+This means that they function with numbers and treat them as binary code.
+Let's go through them one by one.

+& is the bitwise form of AND.
+The argument takes two bits and compares them, returning a 1 only when there is a 1 in the same location in both bits.
+Otherwise, the space is turned into a 0.

+| is the bitwise form of OR.
+The argument takes two bits and compares them, returning a 1 wherever there is a 1 in either bit.

+## Question 7
+##### Describe the difference between .loc and .iloc.
+Provide an example of how to extract a series of consecutive observations from a data frame.
+Stretch goal: provide an example of how to extract all observations from a series of consecutive columns.

+## Question 8
+##### Describe how an api works.
+Provide an example of how to construct a request to a remote server in order to pull data, write it to a local file and then import it to your current work session.

+## Question 9
+##### Describe the apply() function from the pandas library.
+What is its purpose?
+Using apply) to various class objects is an alternative (potentially preferable approach) to writing what other type of command?
+Why do you think apply() could be a preferred approach?

+## Question 10
+##### Also describe an alternative approach to filtering the number of columns in a data frame.
+Instead of using .iloc, what other approach might be used to select, filter and assign a subset number of variables to a new data frame?